mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 The selected slots have been proposed to reduce unconvience hours as much as possible, effectively having an early morning meeting and a respectively late afternoon meeting for two of the three regions in each slot.
 E.g. the "Asia" 0500 UTC slot would be 0600 CET (early morning) and 1300 CST (afternoon).
-Given fully online meeting days are expected to be shorter then in-person meetings, this slot are roughly within the "usualy" working hours of both regions.
+Given fully online meeting days are expected to be shorter then in-person meetings, this slot are roughly within the "usual" working hours of both regions.

 The intent of rotating between these three slots is to scatter meetings throughout the course of the global day, to maximize the ease